4.6. covid19_stats.engine.viz2 module

 doSmarter (bool) – if

-, then make a plot tailored for small regions (relative to the size of the earth), such as states or MSAs.
-IfTrue
+False, then make a plot tailored for small regions (relative to the size of the earth), such as states or MSAs.
+IfTrue, then make a plot tailored for large regions such as the CONUS.
+Default isFalse.rows (int) – the number of rows for axes in the

-grid.
+Figuregrid.
 Must be \(\ge 1\), and by default is 1.cols (int) – the number of columns for axes in the

-grid.
+Figuregrid.
 Must be \(\ge 1\), and by default is 1.num (int) – the plot number of the